 Integrated Windows Authentication requires web-tier authentication, and this must be done with ArcGIS Web Adaptor (IIS).The web adaptor relies on IIS to authenticate the user and provide the web adaptor with the account name of the user.
 Once it has the account name, it passes that to ArcGIS Server.

-- Install ArcGIS Web Adaptor (IIS), following the instructions in Installing ArcGIS Web Adaptor (IIS).
+- Install ArcGIS Web Adaptor (IIS), following the instructions in Install ArcGIS Web Adaptor (IIS).

-- Configure Web Adaptor, following the instructions in Configuring ArcGIS Web Adaptor after installation.
+- Configure ArcGIS Web Adaptor following the instructions in Configure ArcGIS Web Adaptor after installation.

-When configuring the web adaptor, you must enable administration through the web adaptor.
-This allows users in Windows Active Directory to publish services from ArcGIS Desktop.
-When the users in these roles connect to the server in ArcGIS Desktop, they must specify the Web Adaptor URL.
+When configuring ArcGIS Web Adaptor, you must enable administration through the web adaptor.
+This allows users in Windows Active Directory to publish services from ArcGIS Pro.
+When the users in these roles connect to the server in ArcGIS Pro, they must specify the web adaptor URL.